dlouk/DALI/README.txt

 papers:
-- "Numerical Comparison of Leja and Clenshaw-Curtis Dimension-Adaptive Collocation for Stochastic Parametric Electromagnetic Field Problems", Loukrezis, Roemer and De Gersem, https://arxiv.org/abs/1712.07223
+- "Numerical Comparison of Leja and Clenshaw-Curtis Dimension-Adaptive Collocation for Stochastic Parametric Electromagnetic Field Problems", Loukrezis, Römer and De Gersem, https://arxiv.org/abs/1712.07223
-- "Uncertainty Quantification for an Optical Grating Coupler with an Adjoint Error-Based Leja Adaptive Collocation Method", Georg, Loukrezis, Roemer and Schoeps, link to appear soon
+- "Uncertainty Quantification for an Optical Grating Coupler with an Adjoint Error-Based Leja Adaptive Collocation Method", Georg, Loukrezis, Römer and Schöps, link to appear soon

 In accordance to ethical scientific practice, we kindly ask to cite at least one of those works, in case you use DALI for your own research.